-Weren’t you afraid to write such a drastic novel during that other absurd reality, where not just the novel, but you, too, could have disappeared without a trace?
+Weren’t you afraid to write such a drastic novel during that other absurd reality, when not just the novel, but you, too, could have disappeared without a trace?

-It was terrible, no doubt about it.
+It was bad, no doubt about it.
 With sleepless nights and other consequences.
 I hid the text in parts.
 Even now there are people guarding the novel’s manuscript.
 I should thank them publicly, but it’s probably too soon...
 I didn’t worry about myself.
-I said in complete sincerity, better I’d be lost, than the manuscript.
+I said in complete sincerity, better I’d be lost than the manuscript.
 It was hard to find people who could take it.
 I couldn’t give it to friends I saw often—they would be the first to be searched.
 I handed over the novel in a locked briefcase, so it couldn’t be read and mentioned to someone else.
-It was better they didn’t know what the book was about.
+Better they didn’t know what the book was about.
 As far as I know, our beloved institution never did suspect I could write a novel like that.